Absheron FK

 Abşeron FK is an Azerbaijani football club.
 The club plays in the AFFA Amateur League.

 History

 Founded in 2010, the club immediately gained admittance to the Azerbaijan First Division in 2010.

 In April 2011 the team secured their promotion to Azerbaijan Premier League after clinching First division's champion title.
 Absheron had an unbeaten run in the first division and broke new records for a club with most points in the first division and most victories in a season.

 On 1 July 2011, Absheron FC announced that due to sponsorship problems the club would cease to exist, with their place in the Premier League being taken by Sumgayit City F.C.

 Absheron FC resumed its activities on November 29, 2017.
+Today the club still exist, but however the club was used as a youth team.